 Let me explain my uncharacteristic acquisition optimism.
 In my opinion, LinkedIn is quietly the best and most useful of social media sites from a business and professional perspective.
 For free, it allows anyone worldwide to create a living resume and build a personal network of colleagues throughout their entire career.

 Lynda.com will come with 4 million active members, a catalog of 3445 software, technology, creative and business skills video courses taught by recognized industry experts.
 I believe the most exciting thing about Lynda.com is their business model.
 With a $25/month base subscription, members receive unlimited access to the entire library and can take as much content as they want.
-That’s a great deal for learners and LinkedIn.
+That’s a great deal for learners and for LinkedIn.

-#1 – LinkedIn Created the World’s Largest Extended Enterprise (For-Profit) Learning Site
+1) LinkedIn Created the World’s Largest Extended Enterprise (For-Profit) Learning Site

 The goal of every extended enterprise learning site is to build a large, active, loyal community of customer learners and continually drip knowledge, content and marketing to them.
 LinkedIn will be the biggest extended enterprise site in the world by factor of 10 or even 100 on day 1.